 Three residence halls and the Cuarto Dining Commons make up the Cuarto Area, which is arranged about Oxford Circle.
 Located one block northwest of the Segundo Area and the northwest corner of campus, Cuarto is home to approximately 1,000 students.
 All three Cuarto residence halls are designed around private outdoor courtyards, two of which feature swimming pools.
-Cuarto is the only residence hall area with swimming pools, although the pools are available for use to all residence hall community members.
+Cuarto is the only residence hall area with swimming pools.

 All of Cuarto's rooms are organized into suites, with two- to four bedrooms arranged about a central, shared living room and bathroom.